Child Martyrs of Tlaxcala: Cristobal

 Cristobal was born either in 1514 or in 1515 as the son to an indigenous leader.
 He was considered the heir of his father Acxotécatl.
 He had three brothers: Bernardino and Luis in addition to one whose name is unknown.
 His mother was Tlapaxilotzin – she was Acxotécatl's first wife before the latter married Xochipapalotzin.

 He converted to Roman Catholicism and received his education in Tlaxcala from the Order of Friars Minor – at their first school – who baptized him and instilled in him deep religious values and practices.
 The Franciscan brother Motolinia often called him "Cristobalito" – translated as "little Christopher."
 His father did not want to send Cristobal – his favorite son – to the Franciscan school but was convinced to do so when the Franciscans and Cristobal's brothers persuaded him to do so.

-His father did not give much importance to Cristobal's spirit of evangelism – which was constant and persuasive – but could tolerate it no longer when his son starting breaking indigenous religious symbols in their home.
+His father did not give much importance to Cristobal's spirit of evangelism – which was constant and persuasive – but could tolerate it no longer when his son started breaking indigenous religious symbols in their home.
 He first forgave Cristobal but grew infuriated and planned to murder him.
-His stepmother also did not like his evangelism and pressured her husband to do something drastic to stop it.

-Acxotécatl planned a feast for the household and ordered all his sons to be present before sending them – at one point – out of the room to be with Cristobal alone.
-His father grabbed his hair and dragged him along the floor and kicked him.
-He horsewhipped him with a thick holm oak club until his son's arms and legs were broken which caused profuse bleeding.
 It became clear to him that Cristobal would not renounce his faith and revert to the indigenous values, so he took Cristobal and burned him over a bonfire.
 Cristobal died the next morning from his grievous injuries in 1527 after calling out to his father and expressing his forgiveness.
-Acxotécatl also killed Cristobal's mother when she tried in vain to defend her son.

 His father buried his remains in a room of the house where it might not be discovered but he was soon apprehended for the murder and the Spaniards sentenced him to death for the crime.
 In 1528 the Franciscan friar Andrea found his remains and had them exhumed for formal interment elsewhere.